 Robert Meister has been practicing law for over 50 years.
-He specializes in Employment Litigation, particularily in Class Actions and Overtime and Wage Litigation.
-He received his LL.B. from Columbia University and currently serves as an Adjunct Professor of Law at the Benjamin N. Cardozo School of Law.
+He specializes in Employment Litigation, particularly in Class Actions and Overtime and Wage Litigation.
+He received his LL.B. from Columbia University.
+He currently serves in a “Senior Counsel” capacity.

 Employment Litigation; Overtime and Wage Litigation; Class Actions; Family Law; Collaborative Family Law; Divorce; Civil Litigation; Complex Litigation; Federal Litigation; Trial Practice; Administrative Hearings and Appeals; Civil Appeals; Probate Litigation.

 Admitted: 1963, New York; 1966, U.S. Supreme Court; numerous U.S. Courts of Appeal and District Courts in New York.

 Member: The American Bar Association (Member, Sections on: Litigation; Family Law; Labor & Employment); The Association of the Bar of the City of New York ; New York State Bar Association.

 Biography: Adjunct Professor of Law, Benjamin N. Cardozo School of Law, New York City, 1999-2017.
 Listed in: Marquis Who's Who in America; Marquis Who's Who in American Law; Joseph P. Chamberlain Fellowship in Legislation, 1961-1962.
 General Attorney, Office of Economic Opportunity, 1966.
 Arbitrator, Civil Court, City of New York, 1971-; Member, Association of the Bar of the City of New York, Committee on Federal Courts, 1970-1973.

 "Constructive Discharge Claims: How Bad Does It Have to Get?" - CLE Conference, 2016.

 "The Progidy of Pyett" - CLE Conference, 2015.